-Breckenridge: Historic Victorian town with 21st Century Spirit.
+Breckenridge: Historic Victorian town with 21st Century Spirit

 Breck Atlas of the Subdivisions and Neighborhoods

 Beyond this southern border of town are homes that everyone would still think of as Breckenridge, but which are technically 'unincorporated Summit County'.
-Within the first mile south, the town of Blue River and it's many subdivisions characterized by larger home sites, lots of tree cover, access to the Blue River that runs through them, and great views of Baldy to the east and the Tenmile Range to the west.
+Within the first mile south, the town of Blue River and it's many subdivisions are characterized by larger home sites, lots of tree cover, access to the Blue River that runs through them, and great views of Baldy to the east and the Tenmile Range to the west.
 Many families live in this area year round, although it was originally populated by people seeking a summer vacation mecca.

 Downtown Breckenridge and Near Ins

 Breckenridge is a designated National Historic District with streets on a traditional grid for about 4 blocks east of Main Street.
 The areas west of Main and the Blue River suffered huge fires in the late 1800s and were not rebuilt until the ski area came into existence in 1961.
 That area then became the slopeside neighborhood.
 In additional to refurbished and enlarged old homes, infills and new homes in the core, the downtown expanded to a plateau east of High Street that is called Weisshorn or Gold Flake.
 Great views and a steep trail to town make these neighborhoods feel like in-town living.